 Spam is unsolicited email or other sources such as SMS or social media messages.
 Spammers send such mailings to a large number of users without their consent.
 Usually, the letters offer goods or services of dubious quality.

-The easiest solution to send millions of emails without spam is to use dedicated services (like Warmy) that will do all the hard work for you, such as all the settings, gradual warm-up, analytics, and bug fixes.
+The easiest solution to send bulk cold emails without spam is to use dedicated services (like Warmy) that will do all the hard work for you, such as all the settings, gradual warm-up, analytics, and bug fixes.
 In this case, you do not need to do anything yourself, just connect the mail to such a service.

-But if you want to do everything yourself, let's talk about what conditions you need to fulfill to get a good result.
+But if you want to send bulk cold emails yourself, let's talk about what conditions you need to fulfill to get a good result.

 The word "spam" has an interesting history.